trustification/trustification/DEVELOPING.md

-Trustification comes with a set of [integration tests](./integration-tests/) that you can run after the required services defined in the [default compose script](./deploy/compose/compose.yaml) are up and running.
+Trustification comes with a set of [integration tests](./integration-tests/) that you can run after the required services defined in the [default compose script](./deploy/compose/compose.yaml) and [Guac compose script](./deploy/compose/compose-guac.yaml) are up and running.
 Once they're up, run the tests like so:

 ```shell
 cargo test -p integration-tests